-We prepared and issued a request for data on all the relevant workplace pension policies on 31 May 2018.
+We prepared and issued a request for data on all the relevant workplace pension policies on 18 June 2019.

-On 25 September 2018, members of the GAA had discussions with key JLT contacts for the portfolio and representatives from the technical and administration teams.
+On 02 October 2019, members of the GAA had discussions with key JLT contacts for the portfolio and representatives from the investment and administration teams.
 We discussed how the investment funds are managed and governed.
 We had discussions with the administration teams to see in detail how some of their work is carried out and how they deal with policyholders, as well as service standards and how these are monitored and managed.